 The Col de la Colombière has been crossed 20 times in the Tour, 14 times from Le Grand Bornand (usually on the way to Morzine via the Col de Joux Plane) and 6 times from Scionzier.
 The first person over was the Spaniard Fernando Manzeneque in 1960 from Aix-les-Bains to Thonon-les-Bains.
 The second time saw British cyclist Barry Hoban first over on his way to win the 19th stage from Grenoble to Sallanches-Cordon in 1968.
 Famous climbers to be first over the Col include Luis Herrera in 1985, Richard Virenque in 1997 and Marco Pantani in 2000.
 Floyd Landis was first over on the infamous 2006 stage where he regained the yellow jersey, only to be tested positive for testosterone and thrown out of the race.

-The Tour last visited the summit of the Colombière in 2010, when Christophe Moreau was first on the 9th stage.
+The Tour crossed the Colombière in 2010, when Christophe Moreau was first on the 9th stage.
 The lead changed several times as riders attacked during the climbs to the Aravis, the Saisies and the Madeleine.
 The stage was won by Sandy Casar, and Andy Schleck took the yellow jersey.
 Schleck wore the jersey until the 15th stage, from Pamiers to Bagnères de Luchon in the Pyrenees, where he lost it to Contador after a controversial mechanical incident with his chain.
 18 months later Contador was disqualified for his test for clenbuterol, and Schleck was declared winner of the 2010 Tour.

 David Millar writes movingly in his book Racing through the Dark about his battles on this epic 2010 stage.
 He had been injured in a series of crashes earlier in the race, but after a rest day decided he was better and didn’t need to take any more pain killers.
 As he writes,